STOMP it anytime, anywhere.

 Jannah still fondly remembers her teacher from Serangoon Garden Secondary School, Ms Faekah, whose wise words she has kept close to her heart even till today.

 Ms Faekah was an Allied Educator who taught English at the school from 2012 to 2014.
-She is currently 29 years old and a part-time student care teacher.

 The two still keep in contact, with Ms Faekah also joining her former students for outings and celebrations.